Applying for ethical approval

 Research which does not involve human participants but which is high risk or has potential for negative impacts on the environment or society may be submitted for review by a UWE research ethics committee.

 You can apply using the application form (research not involving human participants).
 Please ensure you read the guidance in the form and consider carefully any ethical issues relating to your research.
+You can also download Guidance for Ethical Approval of Research Projects without Human Participants.

 Applications for approval by FREC/UREC